Starting a Business in Colorado

 Start an LLC

 LLCs are the easiest business structure to form and maintain, requiring little paperwork and five easy steps that you can do yourself or with the help of a professional service.
 Just be sure to submit your Articles of Organization for an LLC in Colorado online, along with the $50 filing fee.
+Note that Colorado has reduced LLC formation filing fees to $1 from July 1, 2022, to June 30, 2023.

 Here is how to form an LLC in Colorado: